 Over the years, valuable additional contributions to the software base have been made by students, postdocs, and other people working in collaboration with us.
 A reasonably complete set would include Andrew Porter, Randy Hood, Andrew Williamson, Dario Alfè, Gavin Brown, Chris Pickard, Rene Gaudoin, Ben Wood, Zoltán Radnai, Andrea Ma, Ryo Maezono, John Trail, Paul Kent, Nick Hine, Alexander Badinski, Matthew Brown, Ken Esler, Andrew Morris, Norbert Nemec, Robert Lee, Priyanka Seth, Bohshiang Jong, Lucian Anton, Katie Schwarz, and Pascal Bugnion.
 (Please let me know if I’ve missed any out..)

 CASINO is written entirely in standard-conforming Fortran95 using modern software design methods (yes, urban metrosexuals – Fortran is modern!
 Try writing this in Ruby on Rails or whatever is fashionable nowadays, and watch how quickly Fortran blows you out of the water).
 It’s supposed to be easy to use, easy to install, and easy to read and understand.
 It contains a self-documenting help system and comes with a helpful manual and examples.
 The distribution comes with a very large number of utilities and additional programs to help with analysis, running the code, and preparing the input.
 It is straightforward to mount CASINO across a variety of platforms (including workstations, weakly-linked clusters, massively parallel supercomputers, laptops and PCs.
 The Android app is in preparation).
 It uses standard MPI functions to work on parallel machines, but will work without it on single processors (having its own ‘fake’ serial MPI library).
-It can also make use of shared memory (where all processor cores on, say, each 16-core node are able to access a common copy of selected large arrays) and OpenMP (where each MPI process can spawn a number of threads which can parallelize over stuff like the number of electrons which is not done in the MPI parallelization).
+It can also make use of shared memory (Systems V, Posix, or nasty, buggy Blue Gene/Q Posix) whereby all MPI processes on, say, each 16-core node are able to access a common copy of selected large arrays, and OpenMP (which we use to implement a ‘second level’ of parallelization in which each MPI process can spawn a number of threads which parallelize over stuff like the number of electrons or orbitals).

 For interested people who know what it means, a technical listing of CASINO’s scientific capabilities is as follows: